senichimaro/lovies-front/README.md

 # løvies : Leo Movies App
-This is app is built from down to up from the point of view about basic requirements and complexity gain with features addition.
+This is app is built from down to up from the point of view about basic requirements and complexity gain with features addition. [see it live](https://senichimaro.github.io/lovies/#/)

 In this way, basic implementations are Front-End UI components to human-readability and cool engage styling.